tantsandras/mm/content/podcastEpisodesFolder/the-A6-murder.md

   Michael Gregsten and the attempted murder of Valerie Storie.
 Joe (the lackey sitting in the corner) explains the DNA evidence and Sandra talks about why her mum thinks she has brain damage.
-longText: The case discussed is The A6 Murder, a.k.a the murder of Michael Gregsten and the attempted murder of Valerie Storie.
+body: The case discussed is The A6 Murder, a.k.a the murder of Michael Gregsten and the attempted murder of Valerie Storie.
 Joe (the lackey sitting in the corner) explains the DNA evidence and Sandra talks about why her mum thinks she has brain damage.
 Sandra got her information from The Telegraphs